jacobleon2117/stormneighbor-app/docs/DEV-TODO.md

 - Implement Google and Apple sign in.

 - After all auth pages are done and each auth screen has a flow either forward into the app or backwards then we can remove the "ScreenNavigator.js" file and make sure the main App.js file is setup to handle logging in and signing up.
 As well make sure it handles anything to deal with auth.

+(NEW)

+- Remove any emojis that are being used in the code (In the folders: backend and frontend)

+- Update the backend and frontend to match